BrendonCon/entity-component-system/ISSUES.md

 - Need texture cache
 - Need to merge entities and emitters into one idea somehow DONE
 - Some systems have update called even if no update functionality has been implemented
 - Do we need managers?
 SystemManager, EntityManager, ComponentManager?
+PARTIAL
+- Naming collisions, Particle Componet and Particle Prefab, don't want to be saying Prefab and Component everywhere although already saying system when naming systems, do we need name spacing?
+- Object pool class?
+Use it in entity manager?